texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Exam Format

-Our proficiency exams are three or three hours in length, depending on the exam.   **You must arrive on time to take a proficiency exam.**
+Our proficiency exams are two or three hours in length, depending on the exam.   **You must arrive on time to take a proficiency exam.**

 ### <a name="restrictions" class="anchor"></a> General Restrictions